 My love for design and cars made this one of the most exciting projects I’ve ever worked on.
 While there were challenges along the way, knowing that every screen was given the most love and care possible made this long and tedious project worthwhile.
 Once the app is available for download, thousands of auto dealers around the country will be able to consolidate their conversations, perform more accurate condition reports, and ultimately sell more vehicles.

 This was my second project I had the pleasure of working on with Matt and he delivered every bit as much as the first.
-Matt is not a simple yes-man who will just do whatever you say to get the project off his plate.
-He takes the time to understand what you want and works with you to make something truly outstanding.
+Matt won't just do whatever you say to get the project off his plate.
+He takes the time to understand what you need and works with you to make something truly outstanding.
 He puts a ton of effort and passion into his work and it really shows.